-Entering Setup · · ·

-CMOS checksum error, and sur the

-Press F1 Skip, F12 Ent er Setup
+Entering Setup...
+CMOS checksum error, Press F1 Skip, F12 Enter Setup

 Depending on when the motherboard was purchased, compared to when it was released, there may be a BIOS update for it.
 If you have internet access on another PC and a USB Thumb Drive, it is highly recommended to download the current BIOS and flash the newer BIOS before attempting anything else.